 The lack of mobile signal along with broadband has always been an issue for Montgomeryshire and rural Wales which is why, when I became an Assembly Member, I set up the National Assembly Cross Party Group on Digital Communications in an effort to bring together operators and other interested parties to improve the situation.

 There will always be challenges for rural areas in providing mobile coverage due to the lack of a dense population and the topography of the area, making it difficult to build and position masts for the best signal coverage for a particular area.
 The operators, however, have specific targets to meet.
-For example, O2 has confirmed that they have an obligation of providing 4G to a minimum of 95% of Wales by 2017 and are also looking at upgrading their 2G and 3G networks.
+For example, O2 has confirmed that they have an obligation of providing 4G to a minimum of 95% of Wales and are also looking at upgrading their 2G and 3G networks.

 With regards to future coverage improvements, all operators are in agreement that, although they are in competition with one another for customers, they need to work together with other public bodies i.e. UK Government, Welsh Government and Local Authorities, to improve and build the future infrastructure needed.